 Who is ClassicPress for?

-ClassicPress is the professonal-quality, business-focused CMS.
+ClassicPress is the professonal-quality CMS for creators.
 Our tag-line is:

 What is your stance on backward compatibility?

 ClassicPress Version 1 will remain fully compatible with WordPress 4.9.x and will be an LTS version (Long Term Support) as we plan to support the ClassicPress v1.x release series with bugfixes and security updates for as long as people need it.
 ClassicPress is following the semver versioning scheme, which means that in the 1.x.x release series there can be no breaking changes from 1.0.0.